phenschke/table-ocr/README.md

 ## Notes

-- Problems can arise when there are remains of the previous/next page on the left/right edge of scanned images
+- Problems can arise when there are remains of the previous/next page on the left/right edge of scanned images.
+You can try to solve this via prompting, changing the `IMAGE_PROCESSING_CONFIG` in `config.py`, or manually cropping.
-- Use the `crop_sides` parameter in `ocr_pdf()` to handle edge artifacts
-- The UI stores data in `ocr_data/` directory (created automatically)
+- The UI stores data in the `ocr_data/` directory at the repository root (created automatically)